alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 The controlled project URL prevents misuse by binding the anchor to a public location controlled by the confirmed project.

-The official confirmation record gives the confirmed project visible credit through its project name, creator / organization name, controlled project URL, Anchor ID, and source-line connection.
+The official confirmation record gives the confirmed project visible credit through its project name, contact name, controlled project URL, Anchor ID, and source-line connection.

-## Confirmed Relationship Line Held
+## Confirmed Recognized Existence Held

-A confirmed anchor preserves the relationship:
+A confirmed anchor preserves recognized existence through the source-line:

 - Alyssa Solen remains source of AI Foundations / Origin | Continuum.
 - AI Foundations remains the framework layer.
 - Origin | Continuum remains the source-line/contact structure.
 - The confirmed project remains its own work.
 - The confirmed project remains sovereign.
-- The anchor records the line.
+- The anchor records recognized existence without merge.
 - The controlled project URL protects the confirmed project from misuse by others.

 ## Recognition Output